-This document is intended to provide guidance for stakeholders on how the QCA may deal with disputes relating to the DBCT service that are referred to it under part 5, division 5 of the QCA Act, an access undertaking (including the DBCT 2021 access undertaking when approved) or an access agreement.
+This document is intended to provide guidance for stakeholders on how the QCA may deal with disputes relating to the DBCT service that are referred to it under part 5, division 5 of the QCA Act, an access undertaking (including the 2021 DBCT access undertaking) or an access agreement.
+This guideline is a publication of the QCA and does not form part of the undertaking.